Listing faces of polytopes

 A \defi{facet-Hamiltonian cycle} of a polytope~$P$ is a cycle~$C$ in the skeleton graph~$G(P)$ with the property that every facet of~$P$ has a nonempty and connected intersection with~$C$; see Figure~\ref{fig:example}~(e1)+(e2).
 In terms of the face lattice~$L(P)$, such a cycle enters and leaves the downset of every facet exactly once.

-The \defi{cylinder} is the quotient of the set~$\mathbb{R}^2$ under the equivalence relation~$(x,y)\sim (x+1,y)$.
-Given a graded poset~$P$, a \defi{rhombic strip} is a spanning subgraph of the cover graph~$G(P)$ embedded on the cylinder subject to the following conditions; see Figure~\ref{fig:example}~(f): \begin{itemize}[leftmargin=4mm] \item the height of vertices in the embedding is given by their rank; \item edges are drawn as straight lines and there are no crossings between them; \item every face is a \defi{rhombus}, i.e., a 4-cycle $(a,b,c,d)$, where $a$ and~$c$ have the same rank~$r$, and $b$ and~$d$ have ranks $r-1$ and~$r+1$, respectively. \end{itemize}
+Given a graded poset~$P$, a \defi{rhombic strip} is a spanning subgraph of the cover graph~$G(P)$ embedded on the sphere subject to the following conditions; see Figure~\ref{fig:example}~(f): \begin{itemize}[leftmargin=4mm] \item the height of vertices in the embedding is given by their rank, so that the unique minimum and maximum of $P$, if present, are embedded at the south and north pole, respectively; \item edges are drawn as straight lines and there are no crossings between them; \item every face is a \defi{rhombus}, i.e., a 4-cycle $(a,b,c,d)$, where $a$ and~$c$ have the same rank~$r$, and $b$ and~$d$ have ranks $r-1$ and~$r+1$, respectively. \end{itemize}

 Given strings~$x$ and~$y$, we write $xy$ for their concatenation.
-This operation extends to sets of strings~$Y$ in the natural way, specifically $xY\coloneqq\{xy\mid y\in Y\}$.
-Similarly, for a sequence of strings $Y=(y_1,\ldots,y_n)$, we define $xY\coloneqq(xy_1,\ldots,xy_n)$.
+This operation extends to sets of strings~$Y$ in the natural way, specifically $xY\ass\{xy\mid y\in Y\}$.
+Similarly, for a sequence of strings $Y=(y_1,\ldots,y_n)$, we define $xY\ass(xy_1,\ldots,xy_n)$.
 For a string~$x$ and an integer~$n$, we write $x^n$ for the $n$-fold concatenation of~$x$ with itself.
 Given a sequence~$x=(x_1,\ldots,x_n)$, we write $\rev(x)=(x_n,x_{n-1},\ldots,x_1)$ for the reversed sequence.